 Low FODMAP Diet

-FODMAP is a collection of carbohydrates that causes excess gas and other digestive problems.
-FODMAPs is an acronym for the naturally fermentable carbohydrate sources such as Fructose, Olgiosaccharides, Disaccharides, Monosaccharides, and Polyols.
-It can be difficult to find low FODMAP foods, which is why it is best to work with a healthcare practitioner.
-A low FODMAP diet helps improve gut health by helping the beneficial bacteria in your gastrointestinal tract to thrive and multiply.
+FODMAPs are a group of carbohydrates that cause excess gas and other digestive problems.
+They are an acronym for naturally fermentable carbohydrates such as Fructose, Oligosaccharides, Disaccharides, Monosaccharides, and Polyols.
+Finding low-FODMAP foods can be difficult, so working with a healthcare practitioner is best.
+A low-FODMAP diet helps improve gut health by supporting the beneficial bacteria in your gastrointestinal tract to thrive and multiply.

-Gluten is a naturally occurring protein found in a variety of grains, including wheat, rye, and barley.
-Gluten has been linked to leaky gut in individuals suffering from celiac disease and gluten sensitivity.
-Gluten is also a highly inflammatory food and when consumed it causes inflammation throughout the body, including at the tight junctions.
-Following a gluten free diet can decrease systemic inflammation and help improve leaky gut syndrome.
+Gluten is a naturally occurring protein in various grains, including wheat, rye, and barley.
+Researchers have linked it to leaky gut in individuals with celiac disease and gluten sensitivity.
+Gluten is also a highly inflammatory food, and when consumed, it causes inflammation throughout the body, including at tight junctions.
+A gluten-free diet can decrease systemic inflammation and help improve leaky gut syndrome.

 Ketogenic Diet

-Ketogenic diet, also known as Keto, is a popular diet used to help individuals lose weight; however, it can also be used to help heal the digestive tract, improve the bacteria in the gut, and enhance an individual’s overall health and well-being.
-The keto diet involves eating minimal carbohydrates, limiting the amount of protein, and increasing the amount of high-quality fats in the diet.
-The diet works by burning excess fat in the body for energy while suppressing hunger.
+The ketogenic diet, known as Keto, is popular for losing weight.
+However, it can also help heal the digestive tract, improve gut bacteria, and enhance overall health and well-being.
+The keto diet involves eating minimal carbohydrates, limiting protein, and increasing high-quality fats.
+It works by burning excess fat for energy while suppressing hunger.

 Specific Carbohydrate Diet

-The Specific Carbohydrate Diet (SCD) was developed approximately 100 years to help relieve celiac disease.
-Today, this diet is used to ease a number of conditions, including irritable bowel syndrome.
-The specific carbohydrate diet is not a low carb diet; instead, it focuses on choosing simple carbs that are easily digested.
-This diet eliminates dairy products, sugars, and all grains.
+The Specific Carbohydrate Diet (SCD), developed approximately 100 years ago, reduces inflammation, helps heal, and restores the tight junctions in the intestines.
+Originally designed to relieve celiac disease, it also eases several conditions, including irritable bowel syndrome.
+The SCD is not a low-carb diet but focuses on choosing simple, easily digested carbohydrates.
+It eliminates dairy products, sugars, and all grains.
 Studies have shown that diet plays a role in the inflammatory process.
-The SCD diet has been shown to reduce inflammation and help healing as well as restore the tight junctions in the intestines.

 Elemental Diet

 The elemental diet uses predigested foods to ease the strain on the digestive tract.
-This diet is often used under a healthcare provider’s direction and the supplement is available in both powder and liquid forms that can be mixed with water.
-The elemental diet can be given through a feeding tube or consumed.
-The elemental diet has been shown to improve digestion and help heal the digestive tract.
+Your doctor may prescribe an elemental diet in powder or liquid form, which can be consumed or given through a feeding tube.
+The diet helps to improve digestion and heal the digestive tract.

 Whole 30 Diet

 The Whole 30 diet is a healthy eating program designed to heal your gastrointestinal tract while improving your overall health.
-This program eliminates a variety of foods, including additives, alcohol, dairy, grains, legumes, and sugar for thirty days.
-After the initial thirty days, you begin to add foods one at a time to see how you feel after consuming the food item.
-The diet’s goal is to remove problematic foods and eat a diet filled with nutrient dense foods and unprocessed foods.
-The reintroduction period helps you determine any food sensitivities that may be causing inflammation and leaky gut.
+This program eliminates various foods, including additives, alcohol, dairy, grains, legumes, and sugar, for thirty days.
+After the initial thirty days, you add foods one at a time to see how you feel after consuming the food item.
+The diet aims to remove problematic foods and eat a diet filled with nutrient-dense and unprocessed foods.
+The reintroduction period helps determine any food sensitivities causing inflammation and leaky gut.

 Treatment for Leaky Gut

-Leaky gut occurs when the tight junctions become inflamed, leading to systemic inflammation and health imbalances.
+A leaky gut occurs when the tight junctions are inflamed, leading to systemic inflammation and health imbalances.
 The good news is that the digestive lining has a fast turnover rate and wants to heal itself.
-We just need to give it the proper tools for healing to happen.
-Eating a diet that helps reduce inflammation and is easy on digestion can help repair leaky gut naturally.
+We need to give it the proper tools for healing to happen.
+Eating a diet that helps reduce inflammation and is easy on digestion can help repair a leaky gut naturally.

 Our functional medicine practitioners help evaluate the root cause of your leaky gut and digestive disorders.
-This includes discussing your diet and lifestyle choices to ensure a proper diagnosis.
-We will work with you to create a customized leaky gut diet and lifestyle modification plan to promote healing and improved digestion.
+They discuss your diet and lifestyle choices and work with you to create a customized leaky gut diet and lifestyle modification plan to promote healing and improved digestion.

-Leaky gut diets increase nutrient dense foods and lower consumption of common triggers like sugar, grains, alcohol, and dairy products.
-It is important to select a diet that best suits your individual needs.
-None of these diets are recommended for long term, however it is recommended not to start a strict diet during vacation or busy work period.
-In addition to eating a diet designed to heal your leaky gut, it is important to reduce stress, get adequate sleep, exercise for 30 mins each day, and limit alcohol consumption.
+Leaky gut diets increase nutrient-dense foods and lower consumption of common triggers like sugar, grains, alcohol, and dairy products.
+It is essential to select a diet that best suits your individual needs.
+Experts do not recommend any of these diets for the long term.
+It is advisable not to start a strict diet during vacation or busy work.
+In addition to eating a diet designed to heal your leaky gut, it is essential to reduce stress, get adequate sleep, exercise for 30 minutes daily, and limit alcohol consumption.
 Weight loss is a positive side effect of these leaky gut diets.